maoyuans/chronicles-of-terre/homebrew/Feats.md

 *Prerequisite: Access to a familiar*

 You specialize your familiar in reconnoitre and analysis, allowing it to evasively survey the battlefield and your enemies.
 You gain the following benefits:
-- You can temporarily dismiss your familiar into a pocket dimension as an reaction instead of an action.
+- You can temporarily dismiss your familiar into a pocket dimension as a reaction instead of an action.
 - Your familiar can use their action to Scan.

 ## Firearm Specialist